top of page

 Another major design decision in any PPLI or PPVA structure is whether to use Separately Managed Accounts (SMAs) or Insurance Dedicated Funds (IDFs).

 IDFs are pooled vehicles created specifically for insurance platforms.
-They’re managed in accordance with IRS investor control rules, are available only within life insurance and annuity contracts, and often offer lower fees and better scalability for platforms.
-For many clients, IDFs offer plug-and-play simplicity with curated access to high-quality managers.
+They're managed in accordance with IRS investor control rules, are available only within life insurance and annuity contracts, and often offer lower fees and better scalability for platforms.
+For many clients, IDFs offer operational simplicity with curated access to institutional investment managers.

 Choosing between SMAs and IDFs depends on several factors: